panaverse/defi-dapps-solidity-smart-contracts/step06B_chap9_erc20_OpenZeppelin/README.md

 Output:

-Token address: 0xA65C374EfCDCd27e7Df064cdd78D0549bCB5D1b9
+Token address: 0xabcd

-Crowdsale contract Address:
+Crowdsale contract Address: 0xabcd

+Now we will learn how to interact with these contracts from the metamask wallet:

-This is the address of the Token Contract on the ropsten testnet.
-Your contract will have your own address.
+This is the address of the Token Contract and Crowdsale contract on the ropsten testnet.
+Your contract will have your own addresses.

+Using your Metamask wallet send some Eth's to the crowdsale address.
+The crowdsale contract will receive these Eths and mint the MyTokens for you.

+However, the minted tokens will not be showing in your Metamask wallet.
+Add the Token Address in your wallet to start following your MyToken balance.